 Boris Nielsony devoted his entire life to artistic manifestation.
 During his career as a performance artist, he often also took on the roles of event organiser and researcher.
 All three activities essentially become one in his work.

 Boris was a co-founder of the Künstlerhaus Hamburg in 1977 and the Kleiner Ausstellungsraum in 1978.
-The latter weas one of the first spaces to continuously show installation and performance art in Germany.
-In 1981 he created numerous live art situations such as “Das Konzil”, confronting 70 people with each other, sitting around a large table and performing day and night.
+The latter was one of the first spaces to continuously show installation and performance art in Germany.
+In 1981 he created numerous live art situations such as “Das Konzil”, confronting 70 artists with one another for 30 days, meeting around a long table and performing day and night.

 Together with a group of international artists Boris founded the work group Black Market International in 1985, which has since organised performance art events around the world.
 In 1991 they created The Black Market International Philosophical Statement “Network and its Structure”, aiming to enable performance art in every moment, free from all forces of habit.